feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 **Note:** The integrator needs a self-selected but unique consumer ID to register or [consume][consuming-feature-services] Feature Services (in the example above it is `'acme:integrator'`).
-All Feature services registered together via the `registerProvider` method are automatically sorted topologically and therefore do not have to be registered in the correct order.
+All Feature Services [registered together][faq-1] using the `registerProviders` method of the `FeatureServiceRegistry` are automatically sorted topologically and therefore do not need to be registered in the correct order.

 ## Module Loader